-Employment and Educational Opportunities:
+Employment and Educational Opportunities

 The demand for facility management graduates is high and a career in facility management offers many opportunities.
 The responsibilities of facility managers are varied and numerous.
 A facility manager may supervise numerous aspects of a company's facilities including architecture, interior design, computer systems, telecommunications, real estate acquisition, security, and more.
-As such, facility managers wear many professional hats and must be knowledgeable and skilled as follows: communicators, environmentalists, designers & space planners, strategic planners, financial planners, "tekkies", and team leaders (International Facility Management Association - IFMA).
-Facility Management is ideal for those who are detail-oriented, organized, and enjoys working with and managing people.
+As such, facility managers wear many professional hats and must be knowledgeable and skilled as follows: communicators, environmentalists, designers & space planners, strategic planners, financial planners, "tekkies", and team leaders (source: International Facility Management Association - IFMA).
+Facility Management is ideal for those who are detail-oriented, organized, and enjoy working with and managing people.

 In a 2011 IFMA survey of facility management practitioners, the average facility manager earned $99,578.
 Those with three years or less work experience averaged $65,000 per year.

 The average starting salary for Ferris Facility Management graduates from 2012-2017 was $54,500, with a range of approximately $45,000 - $78,000.
 These competitive salaries vary depending on geographic location, company size and entry-level position.
 Many alumni advance quickly in their careers and achieve impressive job positions and salary promotions within three to five years after graduation.

 From 2012-2017, 88% of Ferris Facility Management graduates found facility management related employment within three months of graduation (source: Ferris Institutional Testing and Research).

 A sampling of employers of Ferris Facility Management alumni include: